terrapower/armi/doc/user/inputs.rst

 ARMI input files define the initial state of the reactor model and tell ARMI what kind of analysis should be performed on it.

-.. note:: We have an :doc:`input walkthrough </tutorials/walkthrough_inputs>` tutorial for a quick
+.. note:: We have a :ref:`walkthrough-inputs` tutorial for a quick
     overview of the inputs.

 There are several input files: